 Lacus Clyne of Gundam SEED and Gundam SEED Destiny combines this with All-Loving Hero in order to set herself up as a political and ideological counterpoint to first Patrick Zala, and Murata Azrael, and later Gilbert Durandal.
 Playing on her own fame, and that of her martyred father Siegel Clyne, she talks people into switching sides, steals a battleship, launches a propaganda campaign that undermines both sides of the war and ultimately gathers an army that's able to take them down and end the fighting.
 She also funnels her money into a private Mobile Suit factory, so that when the next war breaks out, her side has up-to-date technology.

 Audrey Burne from Mobile Suit Gundam Unicorn, a young woman who easily relies on her wit and persuasion as a means to fulfill her goals.
 Banagher calls her out on it in the second episode twice, first when she attempts to get him to escape with her from the Nahael Argama, and then when she is persuading Daguza to shoot her when her true identity as Princess Mineva Lao Zabi is revealed.

 Relena Peacecraft from Gundam Wing, as the precursor to the aforementioned Gundam heroines, also exhibits this.
-Being an Actual Pacifist means she may not do a lot overtly, especially when her allies are all One-Man Armies, but she makes exceptional use of her charisma, empathy, and speaking skills to oppose the globe-spanning military-industrial complex which has been manipulating the planet into war for generations.
+Being an Actual Pacifist means she may not do a lot overtly, especially when her allies are all One-Man Armies, but she learns how to make exceptional use of her charisma, empathy, and speaking skills to oppose the globe-spanning military-industrial complex which has been manipulating the planet into war for generations.
 Her real Moment Of Awesome comes when said complex convinces her to become their figurehead leader, and she parlays that into complete control of the organization merely by convincing its members to work for peace rather than war.
 All this from a 15-year-old girl whose only credentials are being a diplomat's adopted daughter and the princess of a destroyed country (which she only learns about five episodes into the series, and spends seven months mostly off-camera rebuilding and acclimating herself to the role).